kevindamm/pluggs/docs/Structured_Game_Understanding.md

 # Syntax

-A brief example of a complete definition of tic-tac-toe in plugg:
+A complete definition of tic-tac-toe in plugg, as a brief illustration:

 ```
-// A two player game.
+// T-T-T is a two player game.
 role xplayer, oplayer

 data Marker = blank | x | o